 This type of care seeks to relieve the distressing symptoms that can come with a terminal condition or the side effects of an aggressive treatment plan.
 This could mean pain relief that reduces symptoms such as nausea, shortness of breath, digestive issues, and difficulty sleeping.

-Our caring team works side-by-side to develop the best treatment possible for their personal situation.
+Our caring team works side-by-side to answer your questions and develop the best treatment possible for your personal situation.